-It can be primary (usually autosomal dominant) or secondary to a large number of underlying illnesses or metabolic disturbances.
+It can be either primary (usually autosomal dominant) or secondary to a large number of underlying illnesses or metabolic disturbances.

 The term idiopathic basal ganglia calcification is best avoided.

-Calcification of basal ganglia is very common and age dependent, with small amounts of calcification confined to the globus pallidus considered a 'normal' finding in the elderly.
+Calcification of basal ganglia is very common, and age dependent, with small amounts of calcification confined to the globus pallidus, considered a 'normal' finding in the elderly.

-The clinical presentation is variable with many individuals remaining asymptomatic.
+The clinical presentation is variable, with many individuals remaining asymptomatic.
 Severe forms can later present with progressive psychosis, cognitive impairment, dementia, gait disturbance, basal ganglia movement disorders, and sensory changes 6.

 Known mutations include 5,7: